RaquelNascimento96/gameProject_SaveLuke/README.md

-# Project's name
-Save Luke
+# Save Luke

 ## Description
 Save Luke is a game where Luke (the player) is going down a mountain, and has to avoid mountains and trees (obstacles) in order to survive.
-If he doesn't collide with any obstacles before his 40 second time finishes, he lives (aka it’s victory).
+If he doesn't collide with any obstacles before timer reaches zero, he lives (aka it’s victory).
 Otherwise, he dies and it's gameover.

 ## MVP (DOM - CANVAS)